BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 Operator form of Bernstein inequality is a stronger form of Bernstein inequality for random variables, which is, in turn, a strong alternative version of Markov inequality (a.k.a.
 Chebyshev's first inequality in Russian tradition).

-Recall Markov (Chevyshev's first) inequality:
+Recall Markov (a.k.a.
+Chebyshev's first) inequality:

 $p(\xi \ge \epsilon) \le \frac{\mathbb{E} \xi}{\epsilon}$